chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 A [cookbook]({{< relref "cookbooks" >}}) is the fundamental unit of configuration and policy distribution.
 A cookbook contains recipes and other files, components, or directories.

+The Chef Infra Server UI lets you:

+- List out cookbooks with latest version
+- View different version of cookbook
+- View the contents of a cookbook
+- View the details of a cookbook

 ### Roles

 [Roles]({{< relref "roles" >}}) let you define patterns and processes that exist across nodes in an organization as belonging to a single job function.
 Each role consists of zero (or more) attributes and a run-list.